 We endeavour to accept students ranging from those with lower English ability to those who are native English speakers.
 We have an English as Additional Language (EAL) and English Intensive Programmes (EIP) in place to support students who are not native English speakers.
 The curriculum for Years 10-13 demand an especially high level of English; interested applicants to these programmes should consult the Admissions Office regarding entrance requirements.

 IGCSE students (Years 10-11) are welcome to sit for additional modern foreign language examinations, as we are a test centre and can provide syllabi and suggestions for further self-taught languages.

 Our academic year starts in mid-August and ends in late June, running on a two-semester system.
-For details, please refer to the School Calendar section on the right of your screen.
+For details, please refer to the School Calendar section.

 Yes, we have a large number of bus routes available for all campuses.
 The school bus is mandatory for new Primary students and optional for other ages, as some families prefer to make alternate arrangements for transportation.
 Normally the pick-up/drop-off point is at the main gate or clubhouse of each housing compound.